 Awash with immaculately-manicured gardens soaring above the ocean, Ravello is a town that has conserved much of its rustic Neopolitan roots.
 To fully discern its charm, disembark your yacht to explore the winding, hilly streets and picture-perfect chapels.

 If you choose to make the journey to one of the town’s high points, expect to be rewarded with breathtaking views and a choice of gardens to peruse.
 One of the most mesmerising is Villa Rufolo, which occupies two levels and is shrouded in the aromas of cypress pines, lime trees, and figs.

 Arguably the most iconic destination along the Amalfi Coast, Capri is laced with fashion ateliers, ornate churches and famous faces.
-Recently the island played host to Kourtney Kardashian and her beau on a private yacht charter, followed by celebrity supercouple Beyonce and Jay-Z, who spent their superyacht vacation on Lurssen’s 95m/312ft megayacht KISMET.
+The island has played host to the likes of Kourtney Kardashian and her beau on a private yacht charter, as well as celebrity supercouple Beyonce and Jay-Z, who spent their superyacht vacation here on Lurssen’s 95m/312ft megayacht KISMET.

 The bay of Sorrento is home to one of Europe’s densest populations of loggerhead sea turtles, and they can often be seen lumbering up the shore to nest their eggs in the foothills of the cliffs.
 Drop anchor in Sorrento for the chance to swim alongside them; they are a very inquisitive and gentle species by nature, in spite of their large size.

 Alongside them, the reefs are teeming with octopi and starfish, so be sure to don your snorkelling gear and dedicate a day to underwater adventures.
 Just outside Sorrento, the Grotta dello Smeraldo offers a divine spot for a beach picnic, and as you bask on the rocks you may spot dolphins dipping above the horizon out at sea.